faryal1907/dystopia/README.md

 - Try simpler text if translation fails
 - Check browser console for specific errors

+#### **Summarization Taking Too Long**
+- **Solution**: First request takes 20 seconds (model loading)
+- Subsequent requests are faster (5-10 seconds)
+- Text over 800 words is automatically truncated
+- Check Hugging Face API status if persistent

+#### **Summarization "Model is Loading" Error**
+- **Solution**: Wait 20 seconds, it will auto-retry
+- This is normal on first use or after inactivity
+- The AI model needs to "wake up"
+- No action needed - automatic retry built-in

 #### **Dictionary Not Loading**
 - **Solution**: Check internet connection
 - Verify dictionaryapi.dev is accessible